 We have exposure to changes in interest rates under our revolving credit facility.
-The weighted average interest rate applicable to the borrowings under the revolving credit facility was approximately 6.7% as of June 30, 2023 and 5.7% as of December 31, 2022.
+The weighted average interest rate applicable to the borrowings under the revolving credit facility was approximately 5.7% as of December 31, 2022.
+There were no outstanding borrowings on the revolving credit facility as of September 30, 2023.
 Our debt with fixed interest rates consists of notes to former owners of acquired companies and acquired notes payable.